What does “More Able” mean?

-We have strong links with the parents of more able pupils, ensuring they are kept informed of a child’s progress and attainment and promote a very much ‘open door’ approach to communication.
-Children achieve their best when parent and teacher are fully engaged and involved.
-Teachers meet with parents to discuss the needs of more able pupils and the Inclusion Managers are always available for discussion.
+We have strong links with the parents and carers of more able pupils, ensuring they are kept informed of a child’s progress and attainment and promote a very much ‘open door’ approach to communication.
+Children achieve their best when parent/carer and teacher are fully engaged and involved.
+Teachers meet with parents/carers to discuss the needs of more able pupils and the Inclusion Managers are always available for discussion.

 People supporting More Able